christianengineer/christianengineer.github.io/_posts/2023-11-22-emotionai-emotion-recognition-system.md

 ---
-title: EmotionAI - Emotion Recognition System
 date: 2023-11-22
+description: We will be using TensorFlow and Keras for deep learning, OpenCV for computer vision, and NLTK for natural language processing to enhance accuracy in emotion recognition.
+layout: article
 permalink: posts/emotionai-emotion-recognition-system
-layout: article
+title: Lack of accuracy, EmotionAI for enhanced Emotion Recognition System
 ---

 ## AI EmotionAI - Emotion Recognition System Repository